Titanic Belfast (3 miles)

 With over 250 fun and amazing interactive science exhibits in four incredible exhibition areas, W5 provides a unique experience as well as fantastic fun for visitors of all ages and a special area for under 5s.

 whowhatwherewhywhy (3 miles)

 W5 is a world-class interactive discovery centre with over 160 amazing interactive exhibits housed in five action-packed exhibition areas.
 Great idea if you are looking for family days out in Ulster.

 Ulster Folk and Transport Museum

-The outdoor Folk Museum tells the story of life in early 20th century Ulster.
-The Transport Museum displays Ireland's largest and most comprehensive transport collection.
+The outdoor Folk Museum and indoor galleries tell the story of life in early 20th century Ulster; plus The Transport Museum displays Ireland's largest and most comprehensive transport collection!
+An all day-er!